 - Product gap: It is the gap between actual sale and budgeted sale

-- Profit gap: It is variation between targeted profit and actual profit of an organization
+- Profit gap: It is the variation between targeted profit and actual profit of an organization

 - Manpower gap: It is a gap between the required quality workforce and the actual workforce.

-A: There are two documents that are used to capture non-functional requirements.
+Ans: Two documents are used to capture non-functional requirements.
 They are as follows:

 - System Design Document (SDD)